 the sun puppet look like it is talking, just pull on the end of the yarn.

-Comments: The children loved their sun puppets!
+Comments: The children loved

-mouth move and "talk".
+making their puppet's mouth move and "talk".

 Sunshine Art Project

-cut out from orange and yellow construction paper,
+paper, small triangles cut out from orange and yellow construction paper,

 Description: Give each child a paper plate middle.
 Have the children "paint" the circle with glue and then decorate with the tissue paper.
 Allow the circles to dry while explaining patterning.
 After the circles have dried encourage the children to make patterns with the colored triangles by gluing them around the outside of the circle.
 Easier patterns for the younger children (ABAB pattern) and harder patterns for the older children (AABB pattern, ABBA pattern, etc.).